 - Holding the practice in reverence and with gratitude.

-- Paying homage to the lineage and teachers that my teachings are based on.
+- Paying homage to the lineage and teachers on which my teachings are based.

 ISHTA is translated as that which resonates with the individual spirit.
 It recognises that no two people are the same and therefore no two paths can be the same.
 It encourages each student to incorporate aspects of the practice that best suit their individual requirements and the essence of who they are.
 It is non-dogmatic in its teachings.